Deep Span Representations for Named Entity Recognition: Experiments

 \subsection{Main Results}

 Table~\ref{tab:english-nested-res} shows the evaluation results on English nested NER benchmarks.
-For a fair comparison to previous SOTA NER systems, we run \ours\ for five times on each dataset, and report both the best score and the average score with corresponding standard deviation.
+For a fair and reliable comparison to previous SOTA NER systems,\footnote{We exclude previous systems relying on extra training data~\citep[e.g.,][]{li-etal-2020-dice}, external resources~\citep[e.g.,][]{yamada-etal-2020-luke}, extremely large PLMs~\citep[e.g.,][]{yuan-etal-2022-fusing}, or neural architecture search~\citep[e.g.,][]{wang-etal-2021-automated}. } we run \ours\ for five times on each dataset, and report both the best score and the average score with corresponding standard deviation.

 With a \texttt{base}-sized PLM, \ours\ achieves on-par or better results compared with previous SOTA systems.
 More specifically, the best $F_1$ scores are 88.31\%, 87.42\%, 81.90\% and 87.65\% on ACE 2004, ACE 2005, GENIA and KBP 2017, respectively.
 Except for ACE 2005, these scores correspond to 0.17\%, 0.13\% and 3.15\% absolute improvements.